-B. After all, it worked here.
+B. The decision below illustrates this problem well.
 The district court based its finding of racial motivation almost entirely on correlations it found suspicious.
 Indeed, by focusing on the statistical effects of the new map, the district court appeared to define "discriminatory purpose" as mere volition or awareness of consequences-the very analysis this Court has repeatedly warned against.
 See, e.g., Miller, 515 U.S. at 916; Feeney, 442 U.S. at 279.
 According to the district court, the General Assembly chose a map with a partisan tilt (volition), knowing that the partisan tilt would result in "a district in the range of 17% African American" (awareness of consequences).
 App.23a.
 From this alone, the court reasoned that the General Assembly had a predetermined purpose to achieve "a target of 17% African American population" in the district.
 Id.
 The district court never considered that the General Assembly may have acted "in spite of," not "because of," racial effects.
 Miller, 515 U.S. at 916 (quoting Feeney, 442 U.S. at 279).
 Indeed, none of the evidence cited by the court was incompatible with the State's asserted purpose of creating a partisan tilt in District 1.
 Yet without any evidence showing that the General Assembly chose the map because of its effects on race, the court was left with a singular focus on the General Assembly's decision to choose a map while aware of its racial effects.
 This is materially indistinguishable from a disparate-impact regime for redistricting.

 Other elements of the opinion bear this out.
 The district court emphasized the mapdrawer's awareness of race, reasoning that his "in-depth knowledge of the racial demographics of South Carolina" belied "his claim that he did not consider race in drawing Congressional District No. 1."
 App.29a-30a.
 There are at least two problems here.
-First, the mapdrawer is not the General Assembly, so his purported consideration of race (conscious or otherwise) cannot be imputed to the General Assembly.
-See Brnovich, 141 S. Ct. at 2350 ("The 'cat's paw' theory has no application to legislative bodies.").
+First, the mapdrawer is not the General Assembly, so his purported consideration of race (conscious or otherwise) cannot be imputed to it.
+See Brnovich v.
+Democratic Nat'l Comm., 141 S. Ct.
+2321, 2350 (2021) ("The 'cat's paw' theory has no application to legislative bodies.").
 Second, "the legislature always is aware of race when it draws district lines, just as it is aware of age, economic status, religious and political persuasion, and a variety of other demographic factors.
 That sort of race consciousness does not lead inevitably to impermissible race discrimination."
-Shaw, 509 U.S. at 646.
-Thus, ensuring an incumbent remains in her district is not racial gerrymandering, even if the legislature knows her race.
-And "a jurisdiction may engage in constitutional political gerrymandering, even if it so happens that the most loyal Democrats happen to be black Democrats and even if those responsible for drawing the district are conscious of that fact."
+Shaw v.
+Reno, 509 U.S. 630, 646 (1993).
+Thus, "a jurisdiction may engage in constitutional political gerrymandering, even if it so happens that the most loyal Democrats happen to be black Democrats and even if those responsible for drawing the district are conscious of that fact."
 Cromartie I, 526 U.S. at 542.
 "If the State's goal is otherwise constitutional political gerrymandering, it is free ... to achieve that goal regardless of its awareness of its racial implications."
 Bush, 517 U.S. at 968.